Cookie preferences

 • Bean Sprout Chicken (Nga Choi Gai) : Ipoh's famous bean sprout chicken features poached chicken served with crunchy, fat bean sprouts grown using the city's mineral-rich water.
 Lou Wong and Cowan Street are the most well-known spots.
 Expect to pay RM12–18 per portion.
 The bean sprouts here are noticeably different from anywhere else in Malaysia.

-• Salt-Baked Chicken (Yim Guk Gai) : Whole chicken wrapped in parchment and baked in coarse salt until the meat is incredibly tender and subtly seasoned throughout.
-Aun Kheng Lim on Jalan Lahat is the go-to shop, selling whole chickens from RM28-35.
+• Salt-Baked Chicken (Yim Guk Gai) : Whole chicken wrapped in parchment and baked in coarse salt until the meat is tender and subtly seasoned throughout.
+Aun Kheng Lim on Jalan Lahat is the go-to shop, selling whole chickens from RM28–35.
 Buy one to eat during your trip and another to bring home.

 • Caramel Custard (Egg Tart) : Ipoh's caramel custard is a legacy of the British colonial era, served in traditional coffee shops across Old Town.
 The custard is denser and richer than modern versions, with a deep caramel layer.
-Priced at RM2-3 per piece, it pairs perfectly with white coffee.
+Priced at RM2–3 per piece, it pairs well with white coffee.

 • Hor Fun (Flat Rice Noodles) : Ipoh hor fun is silkier and smoother than versions found in KL, attributed to the local water quality.
 Served either dry with shredded chicken and prawns or in a clear broth, a plate costs RM7–12.
 Thean Chun on Jalan Bandar Timah serves one of the most respected versions.